-The Manager considers the currency of the primary economic environment in which the Fund operates to be Canadian dollars as this is the currency which in the Manager's opinion most faithfully represents the economic effects of underlying transactions, events and conditions.
+The Manager considers the currency of the primary economic environment in which the Fund operates to be the Canadian dollars as this is the currency which in their opinion most faithfully represents the economic effects of underlying transactions, events and conditions.
 The financial statements of the Fund are presented in Canadian dollars as the Fund's presentation currency.